 She did ask me about water hardness, but I informed her I did not have a test kit, and we moved on from there.
 There might be something to the hardness issue, but she did not dwell on it, and I didn't push the point.

-Although not pertinent to my issue...Purigen should be kept under water (not moist, not damp, but totally surrounded with water) when stored in between uses.
+Although not pertinent to my issue...Purigen should be kept under water (not wet, not damp) when stored in between uses.
 If it is allowed to dry out, it could become brittle and break down.
 I asked about storing it wet and possibilities of algae growth.
 She didn't seem to think it was an issue.

 The rather quick color tranformation of my Purigen is most likely due to colorants/dyes/tannins in my water.
 The color change of the product is not due to organic nasties that it was pulling out of the water.